- Which system is most suited to my walls?

 How do I describe which component I want?

-For all of our hanging systems we use the terms 'RAIL', 'HANGER', and 'HOOK'.
+For all of our hanging systems we use the terms 'RAIL', 'CABLE', and 'HOOK'.
 These describe the main features that make up each system.

-The HANGER is the vertical piece that hangs from the RAIL, either a steel or brass rod, a stainless steel cable or a crystal clear nylon line, easily adjusted from side to side, on to which you place…
+The CABLE is the vertical piece that hangs from the RAIL, either a stainless steel cable or a crystal clear nylon line, easily adjusted from side to side, on to which you place…

 The HOOK.
-All of them easily adjustable up or down, and most of them self-locking (just let go and they stay in place), so you can position your pictures perfectly and easily.
+All of them easily adjustable up or down, and most of them self-locking , so you can position your pictures perfectly and easily.

-What is the maximum weight restriction on the Locator systems?
+What is the maximum weight restriction on the systems?

-The Locator Classic, Extra & Minirail systems have a maximum weight capacity of 25kgs per lineal metre on the top rails, 10kgs per nylon hanger, 15kgs per steel hanger, the hooks have various maximum weight ratings which can be found in the description column on the product's info and pricing pages.
+The Minirail System has a maximum weight capacity of 25kgs per lineal metre 10kgs per nylon cable, 25kgs per steel cable, the hooks have various maximum weight ratings which can be found in the description column on the product's info and pricing pages.

 When using two hangers and two hooks for one picture (recommended for stability), you can double the maximum weight capacity i.e 2 x 4kg HM hooks will hold an 8kg picture.

 How do I install it?

-The skill level required is similar to that of putting up kitchen cabinets or a row of shelves.
+The skill level required is similar to that of putting a row of shelves.

 Can I use one hanger to hang a picture?

-In all cases we recommend you use 2 hangers per single picture or vertical row of pictures and 2 hooks per picture.
+In most cases we recommend you use 2 hangers per single picture or vertical row of pictures and 2 hooks per picture.
 This will hold the picture straight and keep the whole display neat and tidy.
 However if the picture is portrait shaped , longer than wider and fairly light then one hook and cable can be used hanging centrally on the picture wire.